Skip to Content

 3. Alexander Adriaenssen – Still Life of Roses

 Still life of roses in a glass jar on a stone ledge with a butterfly by Alexander Adriaenssen.
-Alexander Adriaenssen was a Flemish Baroque painter, born in Antwerp in 1587.
-He was particularly well known for his still-lifes of fish and game pieces but he also sometimes painted flowers.
+Alexander Adriaenssen was a Flemish Baroque painter born in Antwerp in 1587.
+He was particularly well known for his still-lifes of fish and game pieces, but he sometimes painted flowers.

 4. Carstian Luyckx – Still life of pink, yellow and white roses